xyang2uchicago/BioTIP_application/README.md

 ## Example with Bulk RNA dataset: GSE6136

 ###
-Data preprocession before running BioTIP
+Data preprocessing before running BioTIP
 ------

 <a name="Data Preprocessing"></a>
  __Data Preprocessing__

 An existing dataset, GSE6136, is used to demonstrate how our functions are applied.
-Samples were collected from transgenic mouse lymphomas and divided into five groups based on clinical presentation, pathology and flow cytometry ([Lenburg 2007](https://www.ncbi.nlm.nih.gov/pubmed/?term=17166848)), thus belonging to cross-sectional profiles.
+Samples were collected from transgenic mouse lymphomas and divided into five groups based on clinical presentation, pathology, and flow cytometry ([Lenburg 2007](https://www.ncbi.nlm.nih.gov/pubmed/?term=17166848)), thus belonging to cross-sectional profiles.
 Noticing these five group represent a control stage similar to non-transgenic B cells and four major periods of B-cell lymphomagenesis, Dr. Chen and coauthors used the DNB method to identify the pre-disease state exists around the normal activated period (P2), i.e., the system transitions to the disease state around the transitional lymphoma period (Figure S12 in publication ([Chen 2012)](https://www.ncbi.nlm.nih.gov/pubmed/22461973)).
-Start by installing the package 'BioTIP' and other dependent packages such as stringr, psych, and igraph if necessary.
+Start by installing the package 'BioTIP' and other dependent packages such as stringr, psych, and igraph if not.
 Below are some examples.

 ```{r}
 # load package